Owen Hayford 1

 Consistent with the philosophy of collaborative contracting, the process of selecting construction subcontractors is performed by the managing contractor in close consultation with the owner.
 Again, the owner exercises significant control over the decision through its right to finally approve a nominated candidate; this procedure is identical to that used in the selection of a design contractor.

-The final stage of the project in which the managing contractor is involved is the commissioning phase.
-During this phase, the contractor coordinates the handover of the project and ensures any defects that become apparent during the defects liability period are rectified.
+The final stage of the project in which the managing contractor is involved is the commissioning phase, during which contractor coordinates the handover of the project and ensures any defects that become apparent during the defects liability period are rectified.

 The other feature distinguishing the managing contractor from a D&C contractor is the risk it bears.
 The managing contractor is exposed to lower risks in terms of both cost and time than a conventional D&C contractor.

-In respect of cost, while a D&C contractor is normally remunerated on a lump-sum basis, a managing contractor is generally remunerated on the basis of a combination of lump-sum and reimbursable components.
-The lump-sum component is designed to pay for management services and site facilities, and allows the contractor to extract a profit.
+In respect of cost, while a D&C contractor is normally remunerated with a lump sum, a managing contractor is generally remunerated on the basis of a combination of lump sum and reimbursable components.
+The purpose of the lump sum component is to pay for management services and site facilities, and allows the contractor to extract a profit.
 The owner separately reimburses the managing contractor for all amounts paid by the managing contractor to subcontractors and consultants.
-This remuneration arrangement shifts all of the project cost risks onto the owner, except those related to management services and site facilities.
+This remuneration arrangement shifts all the project cost risks onto the owner, except those relating to management services and site facilities.
 The managing contractor is only reimbursed for any costs that it incurs reasonably.
 Costs incurred from unauthorised variations, rectification of defects, breaches of contract or wrongful acts by the managing contractor that give rise to liability to third parties are usually excluded from the reimbursement regime.

 The managing contractor model allows for early involvement of the contractor in the project, with close collaboration throughout.
 This means that the owner is able to achieve completion of the project in the manner it desires, using a spread of industry involvement and expertise but without the need for high-level management commitment.
 The owner can share some of the risks associated with a major construction project with a contractor and can achieve maximum flexibility in determining the elements to be included in a project and the design of those elements.
 At the same time, it provides the owner with the management expertise of a contractor organisation to assist and advise upon the design and construction of the project while planning for and remaining within a target time and cost for delivery of the project.